resuminator/tsnodex/README.md

 # tsnodex
-TypeScript + Nodejs + Express Starter Template
+A TypeScript + Nodejs + Express Starter Template with Nodemon